El Chavo del Ocho: Conflict with De las Nieves

-In 2002, Gómez Bolaños sued Antonieta de las Nieves due to disagreements over rights to La Chilindrina.
-In 1995, Antonieta de las Nieves proclaimed herself as the owner of the author's rights, to which Gómez Bolaños responded that he was the owner of the character being the creator.
+In 2002, Roberto Gómez Bolaños sued María Antonieta de las Nieves due to disagreements over rights to La Chilindrina.
+In 1995, María Antonieta de las Nieves proclaimed herself as the owner of the author's rights, to which Gómez Bolaños responded that he was the owner of the character being the creator.
 De las Nieves was not involved in the recording of El Chavo and was replaced with Ñoño and Popis.

 De las Nieves won the lawsuit in 2013 and kept author rights over La Chilindrina.
 Due to this dispute, Gómez Bolaños and De las Nieves' friendship took a toll, and they stopped communicating.